-Two ultra-low-power clock sources that can be used to drive the real-time clock:
+Two ultra-low-power clock sources that can be used to drive the LCD controller and the real-time clock:

 - 32.768 kHz low-speed external crystal (LSE) - 37 kHz low-speed internal RC (LSI), also used to drive the independent watchdog.
 The LSI clock can be measured using the high-speed internal RC oscillator for greater precision.